 Why DAMA’s Framework?

 The Data Management Body of Knowledge (DAMA) combines expertise in the data management domain.
-The Data management function framework provides insights into all elements of data management, from governance and stewardship to architecture and modelling.
-By adopting this framework, Clarity Company has not only aligned with best practices but also leveraged a structured approach to managing one of our most valuable asset: data.
+The data management function framework provides insight into the key elements of data management, from governance and stewardship to architecture and modelling.
+By using this framework, Clarity Company helps organisations align with best practices and take a structured approach to managing one of their most valuable assets: data.

 Transforming Data Management: A Strategic Approach with DAMA’s Framework

-At the heart of DAMA’s Data Management Function Framework is a fundamental principle: to empower organisations to unlock the full value of their data assets.
-This is not just about managing data; it’s about embarking on a transformation, to shift how data is perceived, managed, and utilised across the data lifecycle and is likely to touch many in the organisation, involving all aspects of the organisation.
+At the heart of DAMA International‘s Data Management Function Framework is a fundamental principle: to empower organisations to unlock the full value of their data assets.
+This is not just about managing data; it is about transformation: shifting how data is perceived, managed, and used across the data lifecycle.
+That change touches people, processes, governance, technology, and ways of working across the organisation.

 The Human Aspect: Culture Change and Strategic Transformation

 Before, data was just something we reported.
-Now, it’s at the heart of every decision we make.
+Now, we use it to make better decisions.

 Project Manager